custom-components/remote_homeassistant/README.md

   description: Use TLS (wss://) to connect to the remote instance.
   required: false
   type: bool
+access_token:
+  description: Access token of the remote instance, if set.
+Mutually exclusive with api_password
+  required: false
+  type: string
 api_password:
-  description: API password of the remote instance, if set.
+  description: DEPRECTAED!
+API password of the remote instance, if set.
+Mutually exclusive with access_token
   required: false
   type: string
 entity_prefix: